By Rob Shaul

 Suquamish is located on tribal land, and the terminated officers could have filed a grievance with the tribe.
 The department is not unionized.

 The Colorado Springs Police Department has been methodologically developing its fitness program since 2009 and held it’s first, required high stakes fitness assessment for all department personnel in Q4, 2014.
 According to a department press release, 97% of the officers passed the initial mandatory assessment.

-The CSPD set up a committee of stakeholders, and began by hired an outside consulting firm from Maryland to develop the fitness assessment based on job-related physical tasks.
-The process included and extensive survey, as well as exercise battery testing on 115 officers to ensure against test bias based on gender or ethnicity.
+The CSPD set up a committee of stakeholders and began by hiring an outside consulting firm from Maryland to develop the fitness assessment based on job-related physical tasks.
+The process included an extensive survey, as well as exercise battery testing on 115 officers to ensure against test bias based on gender or ethnicity.

-To withstand potential lawsuits, the fitness assessment has to show job-related validity and no bias.
+To withstand potential lawsuits, the fitness assessment has to show the job-related validity and no bias.

 In Q2, 2013 all CSPD officers participated in a mandatory practice test to gather data and give the officers an indication of their fitness level.

-Officers who fail the test are put on “light duty” put on a 6-month “Performance Improvement Plan” until they can past the fitness assessment.
-As well, the officer with be required to do a mandatory fitness evaluation and retest every 30 days.
+Officers who fail the test are put on “light duty” put on a 6-month “Performance Improvement Plan” until they can pass the fitness assessment.
+As well, the officer with being required to do a mandatory fitness evaluation and retest every 30 days.
 During these retests, the officer must show “continuous improvement.”
 If the officer meets the minimum score, he/she will be returned to full duty.